-

 Good verbal and written communication skills

-The successful Support Worker will receive an excellent salary of £13.00 per hour and the annual salary is £24,336 per annum.
+The successful Senior Support Worker will receive an excellent salary of £13.60 per hour and the annual salary is £25,459.20 per annum.

-This exciting position is a permanent full time role for 36 hours a week on nights.
+This exciting position is a permanent full time role for 36 hours a week working through days.

 In return for your hard work and commitment you will receive the following generous benefits: